aidan-gibson/.dotfiles/README.md

-i want to be able to SEE everything in .dotfiles or in the gh repo. on gh repo it'll be submodules, in actual it'll be
+i want to be able to SEE everything in .dotfiles or in the gh repo.

-I should use submodules for things like Userscripts, PhoenixConfig etc
+symlink limitation: if original file in icloud/safari userscripts gets inode changed, symlink dies.

+github submodules annoying bc if i change file, gh push, from within the submodule, i also have to `git submodule update --remote` from within the parent dir

+alias precommits and make sure shit isn't fucked w post